projectbtle/BLE-GUUIDE/README.md

 * The method names in the file should be in smali format.
 If they are in Soot format, then use the conversion tool within `utils` to convert the (methods within the) file to the expected format.

 ### 3. Pre-analysis Setup
 Execute `pre-analysis-setup.py` to extract artifacts from APKs and obtain data from Play and SIG.

+#### Notes:
-This requires a reasonable powerful machine, as the artifact extraction utilises Androguard, which has fairly high memory usage.
+* This requires a reasonable powerful machine, as the artifact extraction utilises Androguard, which has fairly high memory usage.
 It also requires an internet connection to download data from Play/SIG.
+* Depending on the number of APKs that are being analysed, this step can result in significant storage space requirements.

 ### 4. Functionality Mapping and Analysis
 Execute `uuid-functionality-mapper.py` with the required parameters.